leonyuhanov/WOWPixelDriver/README.md

 * SPI Mode: QIO
 * Flash Size: 32Mbit
 * Tick "DO NOT CHANGE BINARY"
-* Select the port your Driver mofule is conected to and set upload speed to 921600
+* Select the port your Driver module is connected to and set upload speed to 921600

 <img src="https://github.com/leonyuhanov/WOWPixelDriver/blob/master/pics/ESPTool%20Settings_esp8266.jpg" width="600" />

-Click START to Upload the Binary, when complete, disconect the Driver Module from your PC, conect it to the panel and power it on.
-You will see a test patern if you have done everything corect.
-The test patern scans a singe line in RGB in alternate directions to indicate a complete map.
-Conecting the Driver module to your USB Port and opening the Console will help troubleshoot any issues.
-This is an exmaple of what you will see on the console if everythign is set up corectly:
+Click START to upload the Binary, when complete, disconnect the Driver Module from your PC, connect it to the panel and power it on.
+You will see a test patern if you have done everything correctly.
+The test pattern scans a singe line in RGB in alternate directions to indicate a complete map.
+Connecting the Driver module to your USB Port and opening the Console will help troubleshoot any issues.
+This is an example of what you will see on the console if everything is set up correctly:

 <img src="https://github.com/leonyuhanov/WOWPixelDriver/blob/master/pics/ExampleOutput.jpg" width="500" />

 At this point your Driver is good to go.
-Unless you change your pixel map or other configuration settings, you wont need to touch it again.
+Unless you change your pixel map or other configuration settings, you won't need to touch it again.

 # The Animation API
 <img src="https://github.com/leonyuhanov/WOWPixelDriver/blob/master/pics/AnimationAPI.jpg" width="800" />